 When it comes to improving your home or property, two terms often come up: renovation and refurbishment.
 While they are frequently used interchangeably, there are distinct differences between the two.

-In this article, we will explore the dissimilarities between renovation and refurbishment, providing clear definitions and examples to help you understand their unique characteristics.
+In this article, we will explore the dissimilarities between renovation vs refurbishment, providing clear definitions and examples to help you understand their unique characteristics.

 Renovation: